Getting Started in a Major or Minor

 Recommended first course:

-CHIN 102: Beginning Chinese II (based on enrollment in CHIN 101 in fall or placement exam results) or CHIN 202-F1: Intermediate Chinese II (based on placement exam results)
+CHIN 101: Beginning Chinese I or CHIN 201-F1: Intermediate Chinese I (based on placement exam results)

 Note: Only courses beyond CHIN 202: Intermediate Chinese II apply to the Chinese minor or the World Language major.
 All incoming students who have an interest in the subject and/or background in the language may contact Keith Dede, Section Head for Chinese, for further information (dede@lclark.edu).